Bylaws of the Will County Beekeepers Association

 SECTION 2 - ITEMS PUT TO VOTE

-A. The following items will be decided by a vote of the general membership at a regularly scheduled meeting:
+1. The following items will be decided by a vote of the general membership at a regularly scheduled meeting:

-B. Any issue, other than proposed bylaw amendments and the Election of Officers, may be considered by the membership at a Regular Meeting prior to the meeting at which the issue will be considered.
+1. Any issue, other than proposed bylaw amendments and the Election of Officers, may be considered by the membership at a Regular Meeting prior to the meeting at which the issue will be voted on.
 The issue must be raised in the form of a motion and requires a second before being considered.
 Any issue considered and defeated by the majority of the members at the meeting may not be considered again and shall not be attached to another vote for six (6) calendar months.

 SECTION 3 - QUORUM